 Evening time

-• Bright has an abundance of eateries within walking distance of each other – everything from casual fish and chips, authentic international fare and locally-focused Australian fusions.
+Bright has an abundance of eateries within walking distance of each other – everything from casual fish and chips, authentic international fare and locally-focused Australian fusions.
+It is hard to pick a favourite so here are some we thoroughly enjoy frequenting:

-• Bars and pubs — for an evening swill, or just a respectable tipple, Bright brings you everything from the local Australian experience you expect from excellent bars and pubs:
+For an evening swill, or just a respectable tipple, Bright brings you everything from the local Australian experience you expect to excellent bars and pubs: